How to Use Docker for Java Development

 What Is Docker?

-Developers strive to keep applications isolated so they don’t interfere with each other’s operation or maintenance.
-This can be difficult, especially because they have to use packages, libraries, and other software components.
+Developers aim to separate applications to prevent them from impeding each other’s functioning and maintenance.
+This can be challenging, especially when using packages, libraries, and other software parts.

 - The Client allows developers to work with Docker.